Beijing’s Olympics close, ending safe but odd global moment - NewsBreak

 Internationally, many critiqued them as the “authoritarian Olympics” and denounced the IOC for holding them in concert with a government accused of gross human rights violations against ethnic Uyghurs and Tibetans in its far west and harsh policies against Hong Kong democracy activists off its southeastern coast.
 Several Western governments boycotted by not sending any official delegations, though they sent athletes.

-For its part, China denied such allegations, as it typically does, and featured a Uyghur as part of its slate of Olympic torch-carriers for the opening ceremony Feb.
+For its part, China denied such allegations, as it typically does, and featured an Uyghur as part of its slate of Olympic torch-carriers for the opening ceremony Feb.
 4.

 And then, of course, there were the Russians.
 And doping.
 Again.